MartinRJDagleish/SCF_MRJD_RS/README.md

 # SCF_MRJD_RS
 This project started out of curiosity to understand the fundamentals of Hartree-Fock (HF) calculations.
-As we only had an "overview" lecture which did not include the necessary details for a broader understanding of the subject, I decided to combine my interest in Rust and computational chemistry and implement a "simple" HF programme.
+As I only had an "overview" lecture in my Bachelor's degree which did not include the necessary details for a broader understanding of the subject, I decided to combine my interest in Rust and computational chemistry and implement a "simple" HF programme.